In his autobiography, Thomas Jefferson gives us his take on the Declaration of Independence story. You can find an excerpt here.

 Congress created a committee on June 11, 1776, to write an official declaration of independence.
 On the committee were John Adams, Benjamin Franklin, Thomas Jefferson, Robert Livingston and Roger Sherman.
 The committee asked Jefferson to write the Declaration and he worked on it to create a rough draft between June 12 and June 27.
 This document was read to Congress on June 28, and debates and revisions ensue over the next several days.
 The declaration was adopted by congress on July 4, 1776.
 Printed versions were sent out to the colonies on July 5.
 A newspaper version was printed for the first time in a Pennsylvania newspaper on July 6.
 It was read to the members of George Washington's Army on July 8.
 And so on.

-It was an amazing period of time, and an amazing document, that gave birth to the United States of America.
+It was an amazing time, and an amazing document, that gave birth to the United States of America.

-For more American history articles and lots more on government, try the next page.
+For more American history articles and lots more on government, try the links that follow.